 Front office staff and billing clerks: Suggested jobs include data entry using a simple web-based form (see non-dental volunteer position descriptions) or any non-dental position.

-Dental students: Dental students may sign up for any non-dental position, sterilization, radiology, hygiene support, central supply or patient education.
-If a dentist wants you to be his/her assistant, they should contact firstname.lastname@example.org to schedule.
-Clinical positions (restorative, anesthetic, assisting) not filled prior to the event will be assigned to students meeting the criteria defined by Marquette University School of Dentistry and beginning with the class of 2014.
-All students working in restorative or anesthetic will be under direct supervision of a faculty member.
+Dental students: Dental students may sign up for any non-dental position, sterilization, radiology, hygiene support, central supply, patient education or assisting.
+Clinical position (restorative and anesthetic) not filled prior to the event will be assigned to students meeting the criteria defined by Marquette University school of Dentistry and beginning with the class of 2017.
+All working in these clinical positions will be under the direct supervision of a preceptor.

 LPNs, RNs, nursing students, physicians, physician assistants and nurse’s aides: Medical triage, sterilization or radiology if trained in panoramic or intraoral X-rays.

 EMTs: Available with necessary equipment during treatment hours.

 Pharmacists, pharmacy techs and pharmacy students: Must have appropriate license or credentials to work in onsite pharmacy.